PostgREST/postgrest-docs/releases/upcoming.rst

 Embedding on Partitioned Tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now confidently embed `partitioned tables <https://www.postgresql.org/docs/10/ddl-partitioning.html>`_ with another tables; meanwhile, their partitions will stay hidden and won't interfere in the process.
+You can now confidently embed `partitioned tables <https://www.postgresql.org/docs/14/ddl-partitioning.html>`_ with other tables; meanwhile, their partitions will stay hidden and won't interfere in the process.

 Dropping support for PostgreSQL 9.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~